jonitoh/auth-react-express/README.md

 # <a id="limits">⚠️&nbsp;</a> Limitations

-In preparation.

 ### `npm run build`

-The build is minified and the filenames include the hashes.\
+I need to check if the build can be minified and the filenames include the hashes.
-Your app is ready to be deployed!

 <!-- back to top -->
 <p align="right">